itsezlife/presentum/README.md

 </tr>
 </table>

-**Presentum handles ANY condition you need:**
+Presentum handles ANY condition you need:

 - User segments (premium, free, trial)
 - Geographic location (country, region, city)
 - App version (force update for old versions)
 - Device type (phone, tablet, platform)
+- OS type (iPhone, Android, Web)
 - User behavior (purchase history, usage patterns)
 - Time-based rules (holidays, business hours)
 - A/B test groups
-- Feature flags
+- Feature flags (is_active)
 - Custom business logic

-The engine is flexible and scalable—if you can write a rule for it, Presentum can handle it.
+The engine is flexible and scalable - if you can write a rule for it, Presentum can handle it.
+With Presentum the only limit is your imagination.

 ## Core concepts